MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 ### The payload parameter

-Semantic Kernel can work with payloads created by the LLM using the 'payload' parameter.
+Semantic Kernel can work with payloads created by the LLM using the payload parameter.
 This is helpful when the payload schema is complex, has non-unique property names, making dynamic construction of the payload by Semantic Kernel not feasible.
 When the LLM provides an argument for the the payload parameter, Semantic Kernel uses it as is, without trying to create it based on the schema.

-To enable the 'payload' parameter, set the `EnableDynamicPayload` property to `false` in the `OpenApiFunctionExecutionParameters` object when adding an OpenAPI plugin:
+To enable the payload parameter, set the `EnableDynamicPayload` property to `false` in the `OpenApiFunctionExecutionParameters` object when adding an OpenAPI plugin:
 ```csharp
 await kernel.ImportPluginFromOpenApiAsync(
     pluginName: "lights",